Skip to content

 • Open an estate bank account in the name of the personal representative.

-• Transfer funds from a checking or savings account to the estate bank account.
+• Transfer funds from a checking or savings account to an estate bank account.

 • Close the account in the decedent’s name.